iocafe/iocafe-doc/source/extensions/lighthouse/lighthouse.rst

 lighthouse library
 ====================
-Discover services in network using UDP multicasts
+Discover services in network using UDP multicasts:

-* Server sends UDP multicasts periodically (once per 4 seconds or so).
+* Server sends UDP multicast periodically (once per 4 seconds or so).
 * Clients listens for these - server's address is IP from which the multicast was received.

 Multicast content: